-Joyce Mohler, education coordinator for residency and fellowship programs, retires after twenty years of service
+Joyce Mohler, Education Coordinator for residency and fellowship programs, retires after 20 years of service

-For more than twenty years, Joyce Mohler was the heart and soul of the neurology department’s mission to train future neurologists.
+For more than 20 years, Joyce Mohler was the heart and soul of the neurology department’s mission to train future neurologists.

 During her tenure as Residency Program Coordinator for the Neurology Residency Program, Joyce assisted dozens of residents from the time of their residency application as medical students through their years of neurology training into fellowship training and out into their lifetime careers.